-If you live and work in France you will typically be entitled to a French state pension, but you can also transfer some pensions from your own country – which can be advantageous for certain foreigners retiring to France.
+If you work in France, you may typically claim a French state pension.
+Alternatively, you can transfer some pensions from your own country; this can be advantageous for certain foreigners retiring to France.

-Employees in France contribute to their own French pension through a compulsory pay-as-you-go French state pension system (Retraite De Base or Minimum State Pension), taken via social security contributions.
-However, earners can also pay into a supplementary pension and/or private pension plan for more pension security.
+Employees in France contribute to their French pension through a compulsory pay-as-you-go state pension system (Retraite De Base or Minimum State Pension), taken via social security contributions.
+However, earners can also pay into a supplementary pension and/or private pension plan.

-To be entitled to receive any form of French pension (a pro-rata or minimum pension) you must have worked for at least 10 years in France, while the maximum pension amount can only be claimed after working in France for 40–43 years (depending on when you were born).
+To claim any form of French pension, you must work for at least 10 years in France, while the maximum pension amount can only be claimed after working in France for 40–43 years (depending on when you were born).

-The legal minimum or earliest retirement age in France is 62 (or 60 if born before 1 July 1951), although five years are added before you reach official French pension age and are entitled to draw your full French pension.
-Workers born after 1 January 1955 are not entitled to a full French state pension until they are 67.
+The earliest retirement age in France is 62 (60 if born before 1 July 1951).
+Five years are added before you reach the French pension age and are entitled to draw your full pension.
+Workers born after 1 January 1955 cannot claim a full state pension until they’re 67.

-There are some exceptions for early retirement, where you can receive a French pension before the French pension age.
-Exceptions for early retirement typically apply to those who have worked many years of services (ie. from a young age), those with a disability or those who have worked in physically stressful or unhealthy environments.
-These workers may be able to retire up to two years earlier than statutory age, for example, while those with disabilities may be able to retire from 55 to 59.
+There are some exceptions for early retirement.
+Exceptions typically apply to those who worked many years of service, those with a disability, or those who worked in stressful or unhealthy environments.
+These workers may retire up to two years earlier than statutory age; for example, those with disabilities could retire from 55 to 59.
 Many conditions apply.

-Employees who have fulfilled their French pension work requirements do have the option to continue working after French pension age.
-A pension increase is typically offered per extra quarter worked past pension age, while a deduction is taken for every quarter taken before official pension age.
+Employees who have fulfilled their French pension work requirements do have the option to continue working after pension age.
+A pension increase is typically offered per extra quarter worked past pension age.
+A deduction is taken for every quarter taken before official pension age.

-There are many conditions that can affect your French pension, for example, low paid workers can receive 85% of the country’s minimum payment; read how to calculate your French pension.
+There are many conditions that can affect your French pension.
+For example, low paid workers can receive 85% of the country’s minimum payment.
+Read even more about how to calculate your French pension.

-The French pension system is made up of three pillars: state pension, compulsory supplementary pensions and voluntary private pensions.
-Workers who want to boost their pension can contribute into all three pillars, with different conditions applying to each French type.
+The French pension system has three pillars: state pension, compulsory supplementary pensions, and voluntary private pensions.
+Workers who want to boost their pension can contribute to all three pillars, with different conditions applying to each.

 French state pension

-Since 2012, retirees have to work for at least 42 years before being entitled to a full French state pension (or 40 if born before 1952).
+Since 2012, retirees must work for at least 42 years before claiming a full French state pension (or 40 if born before 1952).
 This will rise to 43 years by 2035 for those born from 1973 onwards.
-Otherwise, a pro-rata French pension can be claimed after working at least 10 years in France.
+Otherwise, it’s possible to claim a pro-rata French pension after working at least 10 years in France.

 Compulsory supplementary pension

-Workers in France are obligated by law to pay into supplementary pensions, administered by industry-specific funds.
+Workers in France must pay into supplementary pensions, which specific industries administer.
 The most common are AGIRC (for executives) and ARRCO (for non-executives), which merged in 2003.
-Contributions are paid by employers and employees on a pay-as-you-go basis.
+Employers and employees make contributions on a pay-as-you-go basis.

-Your pension rates are calculated based on ‘points’ accrued during your working career, while your pension amount will be typically calculated on the average of your entire working salary, not the best 25 years as in the French state pension.
+Your pension rates are calculated based on points accrued during your working career.
+Your pension amount is typically calculated on the average of your entire working salary, not the best 25 years as in the French state pension.

-Under the scheme members are not entitled to receive a full pension until the French pension age of 65 or 67 (depending on year of birth), although they can claim a AGRIC/ARRCO full pension with early retirement at age 60/62 if they paid into social security for at least 40–43 years.
-As a general rule, once you met the conditions of a full-rate French state pension, your supplementary pension will be paid at the full rate as well.
+Under the scheme, members cannot receive a full pension until the French pension age of 65 or 67 (depending on the year of birth), although they can claim a AGRIC/ARRCO full pension with early retirement at age 60/62 if they paid into social security for at least 40–43 years.
+Once you meet the conditions of a full-rate state pension, your supplementary pension pays at the full rate as well.

-If you have not made contributions for the full term, your pension rates are calculated on the number of years you contributed to the state pension; early retirement with a decreased pension rate can be taken age from 55 or 57 (depending on birth).
+If you didn’t contribute for the full term, pension rates are calculated on the number of years you contributed to the state pension; early retirement with a decreased pension rate can be taken age from 55 or 57 (depending on birth).

 Voluntary private pensions

 Voluntary private pensions are also encouraged by the French government.
 They are typically paid through a ‘Company Savings Plan’ which is a tax efficient means of planning for retirement.
-Workers have the option to take out a five-year or 10-year policy, but since 2004 the latter scheme has been available ‘until retirement’.
-Contributions can be as low as €50 a month and investors are eligible for income tax credits of up to 10% of the total revenue.
+Workers have the option to take out a five-year or 10-year policy; since 2004, the latter scheme has been available until retirement.
+Contributions can be as low as €50 a month.
+Investors are eligible for income tax credits of up to 10% of the total revenue.

-Employer-paid private pension plans (company pensions) exist, although are usually only offered to executive employees.
+Employer-paid private pension plans (company pensions) exist, although are usually for executive employees.
 You can also opt to take out your own private pension plans via banks, pension funds or insurance brokers.

-Your pension amount is calculated using the number of ‘quarters’ you worked and the amount of insurance paid.
-For each quarter you work, you accumulate points which are determined on the amount of earned income and the type of industry you work in.
-Executives benefit from additional points in accordance with income levels.
+Your pension amount depends on the number of quarters you work and the insurance you pay.
+For each quarter you work, you accumulate points for your income level and the industry you work in.
+Executives benefit from additional points in accordance with income.

-The amount of French pension you will receive – or your pension rates – are calculated on three factors explained below.
+The amount of French pension you receive depends on three factors.

 - Pension rate: you can receive a maximum of 50% of your basic salary, with a minimum cap of 37.5% for those born after 1953.
-You pension rate will be affected by a percentage calculated from how many conditions you meet; for example, if you worked more or less than the required amount of years, your pension rate will be increased or decreased respectively by set percentage amounts.
+Your pension rate is affected by a percentage calculated from how many conditions you meet; for example, if you worked more or less than the required amount of years, your pension rate changes by set percentage amounts.

 - The total period of insurance: this is a calculation of the years that qualify towards your French pension work period.
-It typically include the periods you paid into a social security scheme but other categories count as well, for example, parental leave, industrial or arduous work risk or unemployment may qualify toward your French pension period (or ‘insurance period’, ie. periods you remained under an insurance scheme).
-Each category is classified into ‘quarters’; to receive the full 50% pension rate you must have 160–172 quarters (depending on your age) when you are assessed, or 40 quarters (10 years) for a minimum pension.
-This complex calculation system is explained on the French government’s website (in English).
+It typically includes the periods you paid into a social security scheme but other categories count as well, for example, parental leave, industrial or arduous work risk or unemployment may qualify toward your French pension period (or insurance period).
+Each category is classified into quarters; to receive the full 50% pension rate you must have 160–172 quarters (depending on your age) when you are assessed, or 40 quarters (10 years) for a minimum pension.
+This complex calculation system is available on the French government’s website (in English).

-Women who take maternity leave receive pension benefits: A maximum of eight quarters are automatically added for each child and a further four for raising the child, including adopted children.
+Women who take maternity leave receive pension benefits.
+A maximum of eight quarters is automatically added for each child and a further four for raising the child, including adopted children.

-There are incentives to keep employees working in France, typically in the form of penalties and rewards for each ‘quarter’ that you retire early or work past the legal French retirement age, respectively.
+There are incentives to keep employees working in France.
+These are typically in the form of penalties and rewards for each quarter that you retire early or work past the legal French retirement age, respectively.
 Pension rates typically depend on the year you were born, for example, 1.25% will be deducted (if born after 1953) for each quarter taken before legal retirement, while workers older than minimum retirement age can receive an additional 1.25% per extra quarter worked and those older than the French pension age will receive an additional 2.5% on their pension rates.

 There are also conditions to ensure minimum and maximum French pension rates.
-There is a French pension supplementary allowance (Allocation de solidarité aux personnes âgées or ASPA), for example, to ensure all pensioners living alone get at least €833 per month.
-Low-income earners who qualify for a French pension will also receive a minimum French pension rate of around €634.66 per month regardless of their previous salary, along with any other supplementary pensions up to a maximum of around €1,136.
+There is a French pension supplementary allowance (Allocation de solidarité aux personnes âgées or ASPA) to ensure pensioners living alone get at least €833 per month.
+Low-income earners who qualify for a French pension also receive a minimum French pension rate of around €634.66 per month.
+This is regardless of their previous salary, along with any other supplementary pensions up to a maximum of around €1,136.

 You must seek advice from the pension authority in your country of residence or where you previously worked to see what applies in your situation.
 In any case, if you have worked in more than one European country in can be advantageous to see if what pension rights you can claim in each one.
 See a detailed explanation and calculations on the EU’s webpage.

-Expats that live, work or retire in France are liable to pay French taxes on their pension in France.
+Expats are liable to pay French taxes on their pension in France.
 Under French law, a French pension earned from employment is taxable in the same way as a salary.

 French state pensions, occupational pensions and private pensions are subject to a 10% tax deduction (minimum €377 to maximum €3,689 per household per year).
 Tax is based on household rather than individuals to benefit couples where one spouse earns more than the other.

-French tax rates are based on a sliding scale from 14–45% depending on your income bracket (read more about taxes in France, and in some cases all forms of income will be applicable to French taxes.
-Social charges are also applied at a rate of 7.1%.
-However, some pension holders are exempt (ie. Form S1 holders in UK).
+Taxes in France are based on a sliding scale from 14–45% depending on your income bracket.
+In some cases, all forms of income are subject to French taxes.
+Social charges also apply at a rate of 7.1%.
+However, some pension holders are exempt.

-If you have an existing pension in your own country, either private or state, you need to know the tax rules for both France and your own country.
-France has tax agreements with many of its European neighbours plus several other countries around the world.
+If you have a pension in another country, study the tax rules for both France and there.
+France has tax agreements with many of its European neighbors plus several other countries around the world.
 As a consequence, retirees to France can avoid paying tax twice.
 You can find a full list of countries that have double-taxation or social security treaties with France.

 Survivors are not automatically entitled to the French pension of a spouse or ex-spouse in France.
-Reversion pensions are only paid to surviving spouses if they are aged 55 or more and have a total income level below a set amount.
-In some cases those aged less than 55 on a low income can claim a widowhood allowance, although the French pension authority will assess if it applies.
+Reversion pensions only pay to surviving spouses if they are over 55 and have a certain total income level.
+In some cases, those under 55 on a low income can claim a widowhood allowance; the French pension authority assesses if this applies.